pierre-rouleau/pel/doc/pel-manual.rst

 #.
 The other Emacs Lisp files are not part of the PEL package itself.
    They are tools used to help automate installation of PEL:

-   - The file `build-pel.el`_ controls byte compilation of files in a specific order.
    - The file `install-pel.el`_ controls the creation of a local Emacs package archive which is then used to install PEL on local computers from a cloned Git depot.